 There's so much crossover between the naming conventions, techniques and purposes that it's not surprising the whole thing is a confusing mishmash.

 So what does it all mean?

 This photo shows four different types of DK yarn.
-The number of plies in this case is immaterial.
 From right to left we have one single ply, then three plies, then two, and the last one has four.
 Each one has a different structure and will knit up differently, but they are all classified as DK.
-What they have in common is how many wpi (wraps per inch) they are – each one of these yarns wraps 16 times per inch (see header photo).
+What they have in common is how many wpi (wraps per inch) they are - each one of these yarns wraps 16 times per inch (see header photo).
 However, what I find most reliable for determining yarn weight is metreage.
 These yarns all fall between 210 and 240 metres per 100g.

 The Craft Yarn Council have put together a handy chart which standardises the yarn weights under seven different categories, starting from Lace and going up to Jumbo.
 These standards are being used more often, as global communication and availability of yarns and patterns increases.
 It doesn't include metreage or yardage, however, so I've created my own little chart.
 I've only gone up to medium weight. but anything with a metreage of 150 or less per 100g falls into the chunky or super chunky range.

 Next, I'll be looking at yarn structure and content, and why it's important to consider when selecting or substituting yarns for a project.
 Let me know if you have any questions!